mfuellbier/ec2-proxies/README.md

 As default t2.micro instances will be ran since these are included in the free tier of AWS.

 An SSH keyset must be created in the AWS management console and saved locally in `~/.ssh`.
-The name of the SSH key must be refered by the argumen `-k`.
+The name of the SSH key must be refered by the argument `-k`.
 All other arguments are optional.

 `aws-proxies.py start -k name-ssh` starts one t2.micro instance, connects to it via SSH and opens a SOCKS proxy on Port 9000.